Accelerating a restarted Krylov method for matrix functions with randomization: Related Works

 Since both \cite[Algorithm 3.2]{cortinovis_speeding_2024} and \cite{guttel_randomized_2023} use the incomplete Arnoldi process for generating the basis $\mat{W}_m$, it is important to discuss their numerical stability.
 As basis $\mat{W}_m$ grows, its columns gradually become linear dependent, causing the conditioning of the basis to rapidly deteriorate.
 In the worst case, this leads to a ``serious breakdown'' \cite{wilkinson_calculation_1958}.
 The magnitude of entries in $\mat{X}_m$ and $\mat{Y}_m$ also are quite large for a badly conditioned $\mat{W}_m$, which may lead to large numerical errors or even overflows during the computation of $f$.

 To mitigate the effects of a badly conditioned basis, \texttt{sFOM} uses the basis whitening process, while \cite[Algorithm 3.2]{cortinovis_speeding_2024} uses a preconditioner for solving the least square problem.
-However, both require solving a triangular system with $\mat{T}_m$ that is also ill-conditioned, or even numerically singular.
-For medium-sized problems with a moderate condition number, both strategies work reasonably well \cite{cortinovis_speeding_2024, guttel_randomized_2023, palitta_sketched_2025}.
-Still, they may fail when facing ill-conditioned or very large problems.
-Indeed, when using an incomplete orthogonalization, \cite[Algorithm 3.2]{cortinovis_speeding_2024} either diverges or reports overflows when solving the numerical examples from Section \ref{sec:numerical}.
-While \texttt{sFOM} shows signs of instability on the example of Section \ref{subsec:wave}.
+For medium-sized problems, both strategies seems to work reasonably well; see \cite{cortinovis_speeding_2024,guttel_randomized_2023,palitta_sketched_2025}.
+Nevertheless, we encounter numerical issues when trying to solve the large ill-conditioned problems in Section \ref{sec:numerical}: \cite[Algorithm 3.2]{cortinovis_speeding_2024} with incomplete orthogonalization either diverges or reports overflows in all examples, while \texttt{sFOM} shows signs of instability on oscillatory problems (Section \ref{subsec:wave}).